peterjbachman/personalWebsite/content/resume.md

 ---

 ## Work Experience

-**Washington University in St. Louis** | May 2022 - May 2024\
+**Washington University in St. Louis - Weidenbaum Center** | August 2024 - Present\
-*Data Science Researcher*

-- Managed data processing workflows using **Git**.
-- Maintained databases of Twitter posts and comments using **SQL**.
+*Contract Statistical Data Analyst I*

-- Developed visualizations in **Python** and **R** to communicate statistical findings and enhance data interpretation.
+- Developed data visualizations in **Python** and **R** to communicate statistical findings and enhance interpretation.
-- Analyzed, prepared, and summarized survey data and statistical findings.
+- Reviewed, cleaned, and updated existing code to ensure the consistent replication of statistical findings.
-- Combined various data sources into cohesive datasets for statistical analysis.
-- Collaborated with graduate students to develop an **R** package for multidimensional scaling across multiple datasets.
-- Utilized OCR and OpenAI's LLMs to extract and validate information from PDFs.

-**Washington University in St. Louis** | August 2022 - May 2024\
-*Assistant Instructor*

-- Assisted in teaching graduate and undergraduate political science courses in classes ranging from 10 to 100 students.
-- Developed weekly assignments, problem sets, and exams to enhance student learning outcomes.
-- Conducted a summer course focusing on applied statistical programming using **R**.

 **American Political Science Association** | January 2023 - May 2024\
 *Editorial Assistant*

 - Collaborated with authors to verify and validate replication code in **R**, **Stata**, and **Python**.
 - Reviewed manuscripts for technical accuracy and consistency.

+**Washington University in St. Louis - Department of Political Science** | August 2022 - May 2024\
+*Assistant Instructor*

+- Instructed students in multiple courses about the importance of data, data analysis, and various political concepts.
+- Assisted in teaching graduate and undergraduate political science courses in classes ranging from 10 to 100 students.
+- Developed weekly assignments, problem sets, and exams to enhance student learning outcomes.
+- Conducted a summer course focusing on applied statistical programming and data analysis using **R**.

+**Washington University in St. Louis - Department of Political Science** | May 2022 - May 2024\
+*Data Science Researcher*

+- Prepared, analyzed, and summarized survey data and statistical results.
+- Managed and improved data processing workflows across multiple projects using **Git**.
+- Combined various data sources into cohesive datasets for statistical analysis.
+- Led a team of graduate students to develop an **R** package for multidimensional scaling across multiple datasets.
+- Utilized OCR and LLMs to extract and validate information from PDFs, improving existing processes.
+- Maintained databases of Twitter posts and comments using **SQL**.

 ---